Pamela Anderson, 53, Plays On The Floor In A Lacy Dress In New Black & White Clip

 As for Pamela, she appeared to be having fun, despite the fact that she was playing by herself.
 She bent over fully so that her elbows and forearms were on the wooden floor while she contemplated her hand.
 The bombshell blonde’s long, wavy hair tumbled down her shoulders and back as she laughed while looking at the cards.
 She clasped some of the deck with her fingers while the majority was seen strewn in front of her.
 She turned and gazed at the camera, smiled broadly, and put her head in the cradle of her hands.
 She then tossed her head back and forward so that her tresses bounced up and down in a classic vamp pose.

 Pamela was clad in a sheer lacy dress that fell loosely over her voluptuous body.
+It had see-through sleeves that were long and billowy, creating a dreamy feel to her outfit.
+She didn’t appear to be wearing any pants and the gown exposed her lean opened thigh.
 The fabric draped in pleats over her back and created movement as she moved back and forth in the video.

 Pamela’s latest post was a hit among her fans.
+In her caption, she promoted her Jasmin time slot and added a pink flower emoji at the end.
 Within a few hours of her sharing the clip, it had already racked up close to 5,000 likes, and more than 25,000 views.

 One such person told Pamela that they were impressed by her.